If you’ve noticed your Maine Coon sleeping more often than normal, you might be wondering why does my Maine Coon sleep so much?

 If your cat is bored, it will likely sleep more.
 While this is not specifically a health concern, it definitely isn’t good for your cat to start sleeping more, simply due to boredom.

-Owners are therefore advised to purchase a study cat climbing tower, to keep their feline stimulated, and exercising whilst it is awake.
+Owners are therefore advised to purchase a study cat climbing tower, to keep their feline stimulated, and exercise whilst it is awake.

 This is beneficial since both cats then have an on-site playmate available, whenever they want to play.
-Two kittens enable fun, play, exercise and companionship.
+Two kittens enable fun, play, exercise, and companionship.